escamoteur/get_it_mixin/README.md

 The primary benefit to the `watch` methods is that they eliminate the need for `ValueListenableBuilders`, `StreamBuilder` etc. Each binding consumes only one line and there is no nesting.

-Here we bind to three `ValueListenable` which would normally be three builders, many lines of code and several levels of indentation.
+Here we watch three `ValueListenable` which would normally be three builders, 12+ lines of code and several levels of indentation.
 With `GetItMixin`, it's three lines:
 ```dart
 class MyWidget extends StatelessWidget with GetItMixin {
   @override